osisoft/PI-Interface-AVEVA-Batch-Management/content/pi-event-frames-interface-manager/operational-settings-tab.md

 These settings apply uniquely to [!include[interface](../includes/product-long.md)] and no other OSIsoft PI interface.

-### Disable unit operation logic
+### Disable unit operation logic (/INCLUDEINCOMPLETEDATA)

-Disables unit operation logic.
+Enables the collection of all unit procedures without and associated UNIT.
+Without this option unit procedures that do not have phase state that associated with a particular UNIT will not be shown as events in PI AF.

 ### Enable compatibility with FoxBatch (/FOXBATCH)